Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- For U.S. regulatory listing details, see FDA Animal Drugs at FDA database.
+For U.S. approval status and product details, see the FDA listing: Animal Drugs @ FDA.

 This content is for informational purposes only and is not a substitute for professional medical advice.